- Best Practice

 - Meta data extraction from text contents (i.e., named entity extraction for the recognition of proper names or geographical terms within a text)

 - Preview of found contents and highlighting of search hits for all indexed file formats

 - Extended search (via a form rather than a simple search entry field)

 - Saved searches, notification on new hits, search results as RSS feed

 - High indexing and search scalability with low complexity (for installation, operation and required resources)

-- Platform independent: intergator is completely implemented in Java and can be applied to Windows and Linux systems)
+- Platform independence: intergator is completely implemented in Java and can be applied to Windows and Linux systems

 Why intergator Enterprise Search?

 For further information please email us at firstname.lastname@example.org or use the following form for your request: